PAS Field Revitalization Project: Outdoor Space Reimagined

 2018

 The master plan was managed and compiled into a comprehensive report by Ground Reconsidered, a local Philadelphia landscape architecture firm with expertise in sustainable landscape architecture and an approved firm for the Philadelphia Water Department.
 Site history and analysis and a conceptual design was part of the planning.
+Fundraising began.

 2019